 A separate document containing just the index's main headings is also produced with links back to the index itself.
 This is useful for large indexes to allow browsing of the topics in the index.
 This page includes cross references that appear under the main headings.

-You can specify various set of tags that should be used at the top and bottom of files, after each letter, etc. These allow you to specify font, color, background, place buttons, etc. consistently for each file generated.
+You can specify various sets of tags that should be used at the top and bottom of files, after each letter, etc. These allow you to specify font, color, background, place buttons, etc. consistently for each file generated.
 If you are using Cascading Style Sheets (CSS) this is not necessary for to supply for style purposes.

 You can specify what the "clickable" text is for the link, for istance, the heading text itself, the locator, boilerplate text, or even a graphic.

-Pop-up boxes can appear to inform the user where in the heading structure the user currently is.
+For a web index, pop-up boxes can appear to inform the user where in the heading structure the user currently is.
 This useful for indexes with large subheading displays since the main heading may have scrolled out of the browser's window.

 Note: HTML/Prep does not automatically build the hypertext links for locators.
 It can use links, if present, in the index data to build links.
 If you are trying to mount a print index to the web, say for a cumulative journal index, then some other processing may be required to add URL information to the locator data in the index.
 Every web site's architecture varies so what processing needs to be determined for each situation.
 A custom program may be required (as was the case for the Rochester History & BC Hansard Indexes below) if URLs can be determined algorithmically; or, another LevTech utility Mapper may be necessary to implement a translation table.
 See the article Repurposing Print Indexes for the Web for more information.